Dunboyne: Post-primary

-Youth clubs

-Local youth club Cumann na bhFiann was begun in 2001, originating from the organisation Coláiste na bhFiann.
-The aim of the club is to promote the Irish language.
-Approximately 50 students participate in the club, which takes place from September to May.
-Foróige, an English speaking youth club, meets on Friday nights.

-Dunboyne Community Centre
+Community centre

-In 1985 a public meeting was held in Dunboyne, and it was agreed that a social and recreational centre was needed.
-Four years of fund-raising followed, and over £400,000 was raised.
+In 1985, a public meeting was held in Dunboyne, and it was agreed that a social and recreational centre was needed.
+Four years of fundraising followed, and over £400,000 was raised.
 The Irish government contributed grants totalling £35,000, and a community centre was opened by then-President of Ireland, Dr Patrick Hillery, in 1989.

-With the establishment of St Peter's College on the adjoining site in 1994, the opportunity arose to undertake a venture which subsequently became a model for school/community ventures elsewhere in Ireland.
+With the establishment of St Peter's College on the adjoining site in 1994, the opportunity arose to undertake a venture which later became a model for school/community ventures elsewhere in Ireland.
 The money that would have been spent on putting sports facilities into the college, £280,000, was instead invested in the centre.
-Through further fund-raising, the committee added another £150,000 to this and the result was a major extension of the building in 1997.
-This arrangement provided the college with a larger sports hall than it otherwise would have had while, outside of school hours, the extension enabled the centre to cater to the growing community better.
-Health and fitness facilities were added in early 2000, and a floodlit all-weather pitch (another joint venture with St Peter's College), whose development began in 2003.
+Through further fundraising, the committee added another £150,000 to this and the result was a major extension of the building in 1997.
+This arrangement provided the college with a larger sports hall than it otherwise would have had while, outside of school hours, the extension enabled the centre to cater to the growing community.
+Health and fitness facilities were added in 2000 and a floodlit all-weather pitch (another joint venture with St Peter's College) was developed in 2003.